diogovenade/ldts-snake/docs/README.md

 # LDTS - Project 1: Snake

 ## Description:
-The game to be implemented in our project is a recreation of the classic game "Snake".
+The game implemented in our project is a recreation of the classic game "Snake".
 The player must control a snake in a grid and eat the fruit on the grid.
 When the fruit is eaten, another one pops up at a random position.
 As the player eats the fruits, the snake grows in size, making it more difficult to move it around the grid.
-The player loses if the head of the snake hits one of the edges of the grid or a part of its own body.
+The player loses if the head of the snake hits one of the edges of the grid, a part of its own body or an obstacle.

 ## Implemented Features